WWE News: John Cena Proposes To Nikki Bella In The Ring At ‘WrestleMania 33’

 — Total Bellas (@Total_Bellas) April 3, 2017

 Their real-life relationship has been one of the primary storylines on Total Bellas and this is only going to make it bigger.
-It will be interesting to see how much of their relationship is played out on WWE television and if the company keeps Nikki at Cena’s side at all time.
+It will be interesting to see how much of their relationship is played out on WWE television and if the company keeps Nikki at Cena’s side at all times.

-WrestleMania 33 was only halfway over and fans had already been treated to some great in-ring action, the return of a legendary tag team, and a proposal for the world to see.
-John Cena and Nikki Bella ended up being successful in facing off with The Miz and Maryse, but that wasn’t the best part of their night.
-After the match was over, Cena kneeled down in the center of the ring, professed his love for Nikki, and proposed to the woman he loves.
-As expected, she said, “yes.”
+WrestleMania 33 is only halfway over and fans had already been treated to some great in-ring action, the return of a legendary tag team, and a proposal for the world to see.

 [Featured Image by WWE]